FranklinChen/convert-chinese/README.md

 ## Development notes

-Note: currently using a fork https://github.com/arthurlacoste/google-translate-api that fixes a bug in the main `google-translate-api` distribution.
+Note: currently using a fork https://github.com/FranklinChen/google-translate-api that fixes critical bugs not yet merged into https://github.com/matheuss/google-translate-api for some reason.